Wrestling and BJJ: The Only Way to Be Top Tier

 Wrestling and BJJ

 The best Brazilian jiu-jitsu athletes know how to wrestle on their feet effectively.
 They know how to utilize hip pressure, how to scramble, and how to chain wrestle.
 It is for this reason that they are the best.
-They are multifaceted athletes that are able to work through any position that they are thrown into.
+They are multifaceted athletes that can work through any position that they are thrown into.
 Any great coach would tell you this, and any great athlete would tell you this.
-But for now, let’s educate ourselves on this.
+But for now, let’s educate ourselves on the subject.

 Wrestling and BJJ